 Adjust your diet

-Wrestling has very strict weight classes and demands a rigorous diet in order to compete in the appropriate division.
+Wrestling has very strict weight classes and demands a rigorous diet in order for a wrestler to compete in the appropriate division.
 Take on the challenge and try a “wrestler’s diet” for a little while.
-Enjoy lean meats and vegetables, avoid foods with high sodium and saturated fats, and watch as your energy and strength soar.
+Enjoy lean meats and vegetables, avoid foods with high sodium and saturated fats and watch as your energy and strength soar!